-- 4.8 Through SNC Part 2 Local Plan the village confines boundary is being reviewed.
-The proposed new boundary (Map A on page 15) amends the boundary to take in development to the north east of the village, but not "Little Ashton".
-The village confines used in this NDP are the same as those defined in the emerging SNC Part 2 Local Plan. - Area it has also been decided that the Ashton Neighbourhood Plan will not allocate further sites for housing development.
+- 4.8 The recently adopted Local Plan (Part 2) has amended the village confines.
+This NDP uses the same village confines (Map A). - 4.9 Given the scale of development commitments in the South Northamptonshire Rural Area it has also been decided that the Ashton Neighbourhood Plan will not allocate further sites for housing development.
 In line with the WNJCS new housing development will, for the remainder of the plan period, up to 2029, be managed within the confines of the village shown on the ANDP Policies Map.
 New development will be supported when it is within the defined village confines and meets the more detailed criteria set out in Policy ANDP1.
-Outside of the defined village confines new development will only be permitted where it meets the requirements of Policy R1 in the WNJCS, or other exceptions set out within the SNC Part 2 Local Plan. - 4.9 To address the key concerns of villagers Policy ANDP! sets out the key criteria against how future development will be assessed.
+Outside of the defined village confines new development will only be permitted where it meets the requirements of Policy R1 in the WNJCS, or other exceptions set out within the South Northamptonshire Part 2 Local Plan. - 4.9 To address the key concerns of villagers Policy ANDP1 sets out the key criteria against how future development will be assessed.
 These criteria address the issues raised in the Questionnaire concerning size of development, design, and location.